 You may have also noted that I dropped the cloud of anonymity this weekend.
 If you want to read a primer on who I am, find that here.
 I’ll be writing a more thorough post about exactly who I am on 2/4/19 to accompany the book release.

 What you need to know is that after it comes out, I will be having a promotional offer to all of my email subscribers.
 For a limited time (sorry if you read this post late!), the book will be free for download on Amazon (Kindle).

 So, if you are interested in snagging a free-copy or emailing your entire medical school or residency class to let them know when they can do the same, then I encourage you to subscribe to The Physician Philosopher email list.
 All you have to do is put your email in below.

 That’s the only way you will know when you can snag your free copy.
-Otherwise, it’ll probably be $9.99 after that.
+Otherwise, it’ll be retail price after that.